English people: United States

 George Washington, known as the "Father of His Country", and first President of the United States, had English ancestors.

 In the 2020 United States census, English Americans were the largest group in the United States with 46.5 million Americans self-identifying as having some English origins (many combined with another heritage) representing (19.8%) of the White American population.
 This includes 25.5 million (12.5%) who were "English alone" - one origin.
 However, demographers regard this as an undercount, as the index of inconsistency is high, and many, if not most, people from English stock have a tendency (since the introduction of a new 'American' category and ignoring the ancestry question in the 2000 census) to identify as simply Americans or if of mixed European ancestry, identify with a more recent and differentiated ethnic group.

 In the 2000 census, 24,509,692 Americans described their ancestry as wholly or partly English.
 In addition, 1,035,133 recorded British ancestry.
 This was a numerical decrease from the census in 1990 where 32,651,788 people or 13.1% of the population self-identified with English ancestry.

 In 1980, over 49 million (49,598,035) Americans claimed English ancestry, at the time around 26.3% of the total population and largest reported group which, even today, would make them the largest ethnic group in the United States.
 Scots-Irish Americans are descendants of Lowland Scots and Northern English (specifically: County Durham, Cumberland, Northumberland and Westmorland) settlers who colonised Ireland during the Plantation of Ulster in the 17th century.

 Americans of English heritage are often seen, and identify, as simply "American" due to the many historic cultural ties between England and the U.S. and their influence on the country's population.
-Relative to ethnic groups of other European origins, this may be due to the early establishment of English settlements; as well as to non-English groups having emigrated in order to establish significant communities.
+Relative to ethnic groups of other European origins, this may be due to the early establishment of English settlements forging the society; as well as to non-English groups having emigrated in order to establish significant communities.

+The principal settlers of the 17th century American colonies were primarily English and established the foundations of the country and formed the basis of its culture.